footdabmommy/wse/docs/source/donator.rst

 .. note:: Tags available by default are Donator ($1), 420 haha ($4.20), UwU ($10) and Senpai ($100).
 Special donator tags are available at random times.
 The doc will only be updated for changes made to the default tags.

+.. warning:: Sadly, at the moment particles don't work due to issues with the plugin.

 Perks
 --------